bimaguava/123-log/content/computer/2020-10-12-wayland-can-t-be-anydesk-or-vnc-or-something-you-need-xwayland.md

 draft = true
 excerpt = "no article"
 tags = ["linux-error"]
-title = "2020-10-12 Wayland can't be anydesk or VNC or something?
+title = "Wayland can't be anydesk or VNC or something?
 You need XWayland!" type = "post"

 +++